SCW-Aberystwyth/shell-extras/_episodes/02-ssh.md

 > ## Logging into a remote system
 > Open a connection to a remote system you have access to.
 >
 > The first time you connect to a remote computer you will see a message saying that the authenticity of the host can't be established.
-This is normal and because you've never connected to that computer before, so we have no record of key fingerprint which identifies that computer.
-If you receive this message on a subsequent connection then it is a sign that the remote computer has been reinstalled or (much less likely) that somebody is interferring with the encryption of your connection.
+This is normal because you've never connected to that computer before, so we have no record of the key fingerprint which identifies that computer.
+If you receive this message on a subsequent connection then it is a sign that the remote computer has been changed (most likely the OS was reinstalled, but the system *could* have been hacked) or (much less likely) that somebody is interfering with the encryption of your connection.
 To accept the fingerprint of the remote system you must type "yes".
 >
 {: .challenge}